-High performance liquid chromatography (HPLC) is a separation technique that uses a liquid as mobile phase to separate components of a mixture.
-The injected sample is carried under high pressure by the mobile phase through a column,
+High performance liquid chromatography (HPLC) is a separation technique that uses a liquid as mobile phase to separate the components of a mixture.
+The sample is first dissolved in a solvent, and then forced to flow through a chromatographic column containing compressed silica particles (stationary phase) under high pressure.
+Within the column, the mixture is resolved into its component parts on the basis of interaction with the stationary phase eluting at different times.